swyroc/kubernetes-entry/theory/t02-what-is-kubernates.md

-# What is kubernates
+# What is Kubernetes

-* Kubernates is the gold standard of the container orchestration
+* Kubernetes is the gold standard of the container orchestration
-* Kubernates is developed by google and as an offshoot project named as [Borg Project](https://kubernetes.io/blog/2015/04/borg-predecessor-to-kubernetes/).
+* Kubernetes is developed by google and as an offshoot project named as [Borg Project](https://kubernetes.io/blog/2015/04/borg-predecessor-to-kubernetes/).
-* Kubernates is the flagship project of the [Cloud Native Computing Foundation](https://www.cncf.io/).
+* Kubernetes is the flagship project of the [Cloud Native Computing Foundation](https://www.cncf.io/).
-* Kubernates is backed by many key players such as Google, AWS, Microsoft, IBM, Intel, Cisco, and RedHat.
+* Kubernetes is backed by many key players such as Google, AWS, Microsoft, IBM, Intel, Cisco, and RedHat.

-# Main Architecture Components of Kubernates
+# Main Architecture Components of Kubernetes

-Before you look into some concepts of kubernates, you need to realize that: the components of kubernates always mixed with some other concepts such as hardware concepts.
-For example, _the master manages the scheduling and deployment across nodes_, the master is the concept of kubernates components, meanwhile nodes is the kubernates hardware concept.
+Before you look into some concepts of Kubernetes, you need to realize that: the components of Kubernetes always mixed with some other concepts such as hardware concepts.
+For example, _the master manages the scheduling and deployment across nodes_, the master is the concept of Kubernetes components, meanwhile nodes is the Kubernetes hardware concept.

 ## Cluster.
 A cluster is a set of nodes with at least one master node and several worker nodes (sometimes referred to minions) that can be virtual or physical machines.